Mamo Wolde: Athletics career

 Both brothers competed in Tokyo, in the 1964 Olympic marathon.
 On 3 August 1964, in the Ethiopian Olympic trials, a race held at 8,000 feet, Degaga qualified by running 2:16:19.2, just 4/10ths of a second behind Abebe Bikela, with Demissie finishing 2:19:30, for 3rd place.
 Although Degaga dropped out early, Demessie, after being among the leaders for much of the 1964 Olympic race, finished tenth in 2:21:25.2.
 On 21 April 1965, as part of the opening ceremonies for the second season of the 1964/1965 New York World's Fair, Abebe and Degaga participated in an exclusive ceremonial half marathon.
 They ran from the Arsenal in Central Park at 64th Street & Fifth Avenue in Manhattan to the Singer Bowl at the fair.
 They carried with them a parchment scroll with greetings from Haile Selassie.
 In 1967, he repeated his wins in San Sebastian and Elgiobar, and won again at the latter event in 1968.

 In the 1968 Summer Olympics, Degaga became the second Ethiopian to win gold in the marathon.
 Earlier in the same Olympics, he had won the silver medal in the 10,000 m.
 At the age of 40, Degaga won his third Olympic medal placing third in 2:15:08 at the 1972 Olympic marathon, while Demissie placed 18th in 2:20:44.0.
 Degaga also won the marathon race in the 1973 All-Africa Games.
 He blamed his Olympic third place showing in 1972 on ill-fitting shoes forced on him by Ethiopian officials.
 He became only the second person in Olympic history (Bikila was the first) to medal in successive Olympic marathons.
 Both medalists who finished ahead of Degaga, Frank Shorter from the U.S.A., and Belgium's Karel Lismont would repeat Degaga's feat in 1976 as they finished second and third behind East Germany's Waldemar Cierpinski.
 Cierpinski repeated his win in 1980.
-Erick Wainaina was the most recent and only other marathoner to accomplish the feat, finished third in Atlanta in 1996 and second in Sydney in 2000.
+Since Cierpnski, Erick Wainaina finished third in Atlanta in 1996 and second in Sydney in 2000, and Eliud Kipchoge won in Rio in 2016 and in Tokyo in 2021.
 Degaga also won the marathon race in the 1973 All-Africa Games.